eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-05_post-should-have-different-properties-in-the-future-not-just-with-its-content-tagged.md

 ---
-title: "Post should have different properties in the future, not just with its content tagged"
+title: 'Post should have different properties in the future, not just with its content tagged'
 permlink: post-should-have-different-properties-in-the-future-not-just-with-its-content-tagged
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2016-08-05 07:43:45
 categories:
 - steemit